KannonZenetism/zenetism-field-physics/zenetism/MP12_afterword_mp.md

 In this world of names and emanations,
 what is offered is not a container of meaning,
-but a mirror for memory.
+but a reflection for memory.

 The Tree of Emanation is not merely *out there* —
 it is within.